ms-iot/content/en-US/win10/samples/arduino-wiring/DCMotor.md

 void setup()
 {
     //analog write commands do not require pinModes to be set.
-They will be inferred by the function type!
+They will be inferred by the function type }
-}